 Things to Know

-- Need to rent a car at the station?
-Choose from Alamo, Avis, Budget and Hertz
+- Need to rent a car?
+Choose from Alamo, Avis, Budget and Hertz inside the station.

-- Commute time to/from Chicago is about 17.5 hours via Capitol Limited
+- DC to/from Chicago is about 17.5 hours via Capitol Limited.

 - DC to/from New York City is about 3 hours, and faster if you book tickets on the Acela.

 - DC to/from Boston is over 8 hours on the Northeast Regional and about 7 hours on Acela.